grantkoji/NameEm-client/README.md

 4. Impossible: 30 Seconds.
 Game score is 6 times the percentage you correctly enter out of the total available entries.

 Real Estate Scoring:
-Real Estate scores will be lowered if as the range of the margin of error represents a greater proportion of the average price of houses.
+Real Estate scores will decrease the original score as the range of the margin of error represents a greater proportion of the average price of houses.
-If the range is greater than the average price, the score will be 10% the original score.
+If the range is greater than the average price, the score will be 10% of the original score.
-If the range is greater than 2 times the average price, the score will be 1/3rd the original score.
+If the range is greater than 2 times the average price, the score will be 1/3rd of the original score.
-If the range is greater than 3 times the average price, the score will be 50% the original score.
+If the range is greater than 3 times the average price, the score will be 50% of the original score.
-If the range is greater than 4 times the average price, the score will be 2/3rds the original score.
+If the range is greater than 4 times the average price, the score will be 2/3rds of the original score.

 Leaderboard:
 All scores will be saved in the Leaderboard for each individual game.